A comet from another star system? Watch interstellar 3I/ATLAS live tonight

 Space news weekly recap: DART crash, Artemis 1 postponed and more

-Last week, NASA successfully crashed the DART (Double Asteroid Redirection Test) spacecraft into the asteroid Dimorphos in what is humanity’s first planetary defence test.
+[ad_1] Last week, NASA successfully crashed the DART (Double Asteroid Redirection Test) spacecraft into the asteroid Dimorphos in what is humanity’s first planetary defence test.
 Elsewhere, the SLS rocket and Orion spacecraft had to be rolled back into the space agency’s Vehicle Assembly Building to protect the stack from the effects of Hurricane Ian.
-Read about […]
+Read […]

 Continue Reading